ryanvella9/ryanvella9.github.io/_pages/about.md

 ## The Rest

-In Malta, I co-founded and managed the environmental NGO Għaqda Siġar Maltin.
-I am involved in projects aimed at raising awareness about light pollution and the importance of preserving the remaining Dark Sky Heritage Areas (DSHAs) in Malta.
-I enjoy biking, hiking and taking photographs.
+I co-founded and managed the environmental NGO Għaqda Siġar Maltin in Malta, dedicating several years to promoting ecological sustainability.
+I am passionate about trees, birds, and the natural environment.
+I enjoy working with satellite data and also operate several personal environmental sensors in Malta.
+As part of my conservation work, I help to raise awareness about light pollution and advocate for the preservation of Malta’s remaining Dark Sky Heritage Areas.
+Beyond these projects, I enjoy biking, hiking, and capturing the beauty of nature through photography.

 <div style="text-align: right; font-style: italic;">